AMENDED AND RESTATED BYLAWS

-All meetings of Directors and Members of the Corporation and working committees thereof, shall be pursuant to a written agenda.
-Minutes shall be taken of all meetings of Directors and are encouraged but not essential for working committees.
+All meetings of Directors and Members of the Corporation and Working Committees thereof, shall be pursuant to a written agenda.
+Minutes shall be taken of all meetings of Directors and are encouraged but not essential for Working Committees.
 The conduct of any meeting shall be limited to subjects within the proper purposes and objectives of the Corporation.

 4.2 Annual Meeting

-The annual meeting of the Members of the Corporation, at the direction of the Board of Directors, may be held inside or outside the State of California, shall be on such date and time within sixty (60) days after the close of the Corporation's fiscal year, and at such place as shall be designated by the Board of Directors, as stated in the notice of the meeting.
+The annual meeting of the Members of the Corporation, at the direction of the Board, may be held inside or outside the State of California, shall be on such date and time within sixty (60) days after the close of the Corporation's fiscal year, and at such place as shall be designated by the Board, as stated in the notice of the meeting.
 In the absence of such determination of place, Members meetings shall be held at the Corporation's principal office.
 At the annual meeting, the Principal Members shall elect the Directors to replace all Directors whose terms are expiring, and shall transact such other business as may properly come before the meeting.
 If the Corporation fails to hold an annual meeting (or circulate a written ballot to the Principal Members for election of Board members) as set forth in this Section 4.2, any Principal Member may petition the superior court of the proper county to order such meeting or ballot, as permitted by Section 7510 of the California Nonprofit Corporations Law.

 4.3 General Meetings